What trends create opportunities or risks in the European market for natural food additives?

 7. Brexit and political uncertainty

 Exporters of natural food additives to the European market should therefore follow the latest Brexit developments and prepare accordingly.
 The Food and Drink Federation (FDF) in the United Kingdom issued a range of materials to help food companies navigate through problems related to Brexit.
-The UK’s Department for Environment Forestry and Rural Affairs also produced guidelines in case of a no-deal Brexit.

 8. Coronavirus Challenges